• Skip to primary navigation

-Instant Pot Ginisang Munggo with Shrimp is hearty soup or stew made with nutritious mung bean with meat, shrimp, bitter gourd (ampalaya) in a savory broth with pepper leaves.
+Instant Pot Ginisang Munggo with Shrimp is hearty soup or stew made with mung beans with meat, shrimp, bitter gourd (ampalaya) in a savory broth with pepper leaves.
+If you don't have an instant pot, cook ginisang munggo on stove top.

 Serve it with crackling pork rind (chicharon), toasted garlic, smoked fish (tinapa) and of course, my favorite fish sauce.